nordic-institute/X-Road/doc/README.md

 1.9    | &lt;xroad db password&gt;                        | Environmental variable with the DB password in case we are using a external database
 1.10    | &lt;xroad log level&gt;                         | Environmental variable with output logging level, could be one of the case-sensitive string values: TRACE, DEBUG, INFO, WARN, ERROR, ALL or OFF
 1.11    | &lt;database-name&gt;                     | Optional parameter, this parameter will change the name of the database 'serverconf' to 'serverconf_&lt;database-name&gt;', this is useful when we are using an external database host with an already existing database and we don't want to use it
-1.12    | TCP 5500                                  | Ports for inbound connections (from the external network to the security server)<br> Message exchange between security servers
-&nbsp; | TCP 5577                                  | Ports for inbound connections (from the external network to the security server)<br> Querying of OCSP responses between security servers
-1.13    | TCP 5500                                  | Ports for outbound connections (from the security server to the external network)<br> Message exchange between security servers
+1.12    | TCP 5500                                  | Ports for outbound connections (from the security server to the external network)<br> Message exchange between security servers
 &nbsp; | TCP 5577                                  | Ports for outbound connections (from the security server to the external network)<br> Querying of OCSP responses between security servers
 &nbsp; | TCP 80 (1)                                | Ports for outbound connections (from the security server to the external network)<br> Downloading global configuration
 &nbsp; | TCP 80 (1),443                            | Ports for outbound connections (from the security server to the external network)<br> Most common OCSP service
-1.14   | TCP 80 (1)                                | Ports for information system access points (in the local network)<br> Connections from information systems
+1.13   | TCP 80 (1)                                | Ports for information system access points (in the local network)<br> Connections from information systems
 &nbsp; | TCP 443                                   | Ports for information system access points (in the local network)<br> Connections from information systems
-1.15    | TCP 5588                                  | Port for health check (local network)
+1.14    | TCP 5588                                  | Port for health check (local network)
-1.16    | TCP 4000 (2)                              | Port for admin user interface (local network)
+1.15    | TCP 4000 (2)                              | Port for admin user interface (local network)
-1.17   |                                           | Internal IP address and hostname(s) for security server sidecar
+1.16   |                                           | Internal IP address and hostname(s) for security server sidecar
-1.18   |                                           | Public IP address, NAT address for security server sidecar
+1.17   |                                           | Public IP address, NAT address for security server sidecar

 It is strongly recommended to protect the security server from unwanted access using a firewall (hardware or software based).
 The firewall can be applied to both incoming and outgoing connections depending on the security requirements of the environment where the security server is deployed.
 It is recommended to allow incoming traffic to specific ports only from explicitly defined sources using IP filtering. **Special attention should be paid with the firewall configuration since incorrect configuration may leave the security server vulnerable to exploits and attacks**.